Sergio Marchionne, who saved Fiat and Chrysler, has died

 His most quoted presentation to analysts, titled “Confessions of a Capital Junkie,” argued that consolidation was inevitable in the investment-heavy car industry.
 But though he tried for another merger with General Motors, talks never led to a deal.
 Still, newspaper photographs of a chain-smoking Marchionne awaiting talks with German Chancellor Angela Merkel outside the Chancellery in Berlin on the role of GM’s then-subsidiary, Opel, made clear just how personally he took the negotiations.

-Marchionne had planned to step down as CEO of FCA after the close of 2018, with the presentation of the year-end results in April.
-He always insisted that his successor would come from inside — so it was no surprise when British manager Mike Manley, who helped boost Jeep to global success and get Fiat a foothold in Asia, was named as his successor as Marchionne’s health failed.
+Marchionne had always insisted that his successor would come from inside — so it was no surprise when British manager Mike Manley, who helped boost Jeep to global success and get Fiat a foothold in Asia, was named CEO.

+“Clearly, this is a very sad and difficult time, and our thoughts and prayers go to Sergio’s family, friends and colleagues,” Manley told an analyst conference call presenting second quarter result.
+“Personally, having spent the last nine years of my life seeing or talking to Sergio almost on a daily basis this morning’s news is heartbreaking.”

+“There is no doubt Sergio was a very special, unique man and there is no doubt that he’s going to be sorely missed.”

-He had never indicated plans for Ferrari or CNH, leaving many to speculate that the tireless manager known for his short sleep cycles and globe-trotting style would use those positions to keep a foothold in the automotive world.
+Marchionne had never indicated plans to leave either Ferrari or CNH, leaving many to speculate that the tireless manager known for his short sleep cycles and globe-trotting style would use those positions to keep a foothold in the automotive world.

-In June, he laid out FCA’s five-year plan — raising the eyebrows of analysts who pointed out he would not be the one to execute the plans.
-He responded by expressing confidence in his hand-picked team that helped draft the targets.

 Marchionne’s penchant for numbers was always clear in his attentive quarterly presentations.
-He let his real satisfaction show during the June 2018 presentation when he announced the company had reached zero debt, by donning a necktie for the first time in a decade — albeit briefly.
+He let his real satisfaction show during the June 2018 presentation when he announced the company had reached zero debt, by briefly donning a necktie for the first time in a decade.

-His next major move was to be the presentation of a new business plan in September for Ferrari, which he aimed to turn into a luxury company beyond just cars to further boost earnings.
+General Motors CEO Mary Barra praised his “remarkable legacy in the automotive industry.”
+Ford Executive Chairman Bill Ford called Marchionne “one of the most respected leaders in the industry whose creativity and bold determination helped to restore Chrysler to financial health and grow Fiat Chrysler into a profitable global automaker.”

-At his last public appearance in his role as CEO, Marchionne in June attended a ceremony in Rome where a Jeep was presented to the paramilitary Carabinieri police.
-Marchionne began his brief remarks noting that he grew up in a household where his father was a Carabinieri officer.
+At his last public appearance as CEO, Marchionne in June attended a ceremony in Rome where a Jeep was presented to the paramilitary Carabinieri police.
+Marchionne began his brief remarks noting that his father had been a Carabinieri officer.

 He said he recognized in the Carabinieri “the same values at the basis of my own education: seriousness, honesty, sense of duty, discipline and spirit of service.”

 Marchionne was divorced.
-He is survived by his companion, Manuela Battezzato, and two adult sons.
+He is survived by his companion, Manuela Battezzato, and two grown sons, Alessio and Tyler.

-Krisher reported from Detroit.
-Nicole Winfield in Rome contributed to this report.
+Associated Press writer Colleen Barry reported this story in Milan and AP writer Tom Krisher reported from Detroit.
+AP writers Frances D’Emilio and Nicole Winfield in Rome contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.